-According to studies done by our friends at Gong, sellers who use social proof in their sales calls have a 22% lower close rate.
+This data blew our minds, and will probably blow yours, too: According to studies from our friends at Gong, sellers who use social proof in their sales calls have a 22% lower close rate.

 Have you noticed a similar pattern with social proof in your sales presentations?

-We all know that social proof is a powerful tool in the hand of sales reps and marketers.
-But it must be used correctly to work.
+We all know that social proof is a powerful tool in the hands of sales reps and marketers.
+No need to throw out all your social media customer quotes, or company testimonials.
+But, it must be used correctly to work effectively.

 Otherwise, you could actually hurt your chances of closing.